-Understanding of infantile hemangiomas is improvingDecember 27th, 2012 in Pediatrics /
+Understanding of infantile hemangiomas is improvingDecember 27, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—Improved understanding of the pathogenesis of infantile hemangiomas (IHs) is leading to better treatment options, according to a review published online Dec.
 24 in Pediatrics.